SecurityXploded.com

 C:\Users\[username]\AppData\Roaming\Microsoft\Credentials

-For complete details on how IE stores these passwords and how to recover them refer to main article page, 'Exposing the Secrets of Internet Explorer'.
+To know interesting details on how IE stores these passwords and how to recover it check out,

 [Windows XP]